 Adult: At 18 a child legally becomes an adult.
 Note that in some projects 25 is the cut off age when organisations consider young people to have become adults (and often with S.E.N.D).
 However this is not a legal definition.

 Good Practice: Behaving in an appropriate manner towards all of the above.

 Position of Trust: A position of trust is any position (paid or voluntary) that requires its holder to enjoy the trust of those around them.
-People in a position of trust need to carefully consider their relationships with children or vulnerable adults.
+People in a position of trust need to carefully consider their relationships with children and young people.
 It is an offence for a person aged 18 or over to have any sexual activity with a person under the age of 18 if the older person holds a position of trust as such sexual activity is an abuse of the position of trust.
 This includes young people aged 16 and 17 who, despite reaching the age of consent of sexual activity, are considered to be vulnerable to sexual abuse and exploitation in defined circumstances.
 This legislation does not currently apply to the participatory arts context but Theatre Royal Wakefield will work to the principles behind the legislation and put in place codes of ethics and conduct which are addressed through disciplinary procedures.
 A consensual sexual relationship between a person with authority over the young person and the 16 or 17 year old is never healthy in our view and can be open to abuse.

 Who these guidelines cover:

 These guidelines apply to ALL children and young people regardless as to why they are involved in the work of Theatre Royal Wakefield on or off the main site, for example, in rehearsal spaces, workshop rooms or during touring productions.

 Family friendly participants

 Learning disabled participants